morph-l2/morph-doc/docs/build-on-morph/build-on-morph/3-bridge-between-morph-and-ethereum.md

 ### Add token support to the bridge frontend

-By adding your token to the gateway, you and other users can bridge the token by inputting the token address.You need to raise a PR to our bridge repo if you want your token shown on the bridge frontend token list.
+By adding your token to the gateway, you and other users can bridge the token by inputting the token address.
+You need to raise a PR to our bridge repo if you want your token shown on the bridge frontend token list.

 You can find how to do it in the [morph list repo](https://github.com/morph-l2/morph-list).